RezMaal/Digital-Twin-Calibration-using-Point-Clouds/README.md

 # Results of the Study

-The code provides the user with the opportunity to perform the optimization using three metaheristic algorithms, namely, Particle Swarm (PS), Genetic Algorithm (GA), and Simuated Annealing (SA).
+The code provides the user with the opportunity to perform the optimization using three metaheuristic algorithms, namely, Particle Swarm (PS), Genetic Algorithm (GA), and Simulated Annealing (SA).
 The code is implemented in Matlab and requires the Parallel Computing Toolbox as well as the Optimization Toolbox.
 The code also includes a script to graph the results of the metaheuristic algorithms, which run for a pre-specified number of simulations (here, the default is set to 50).
 The following image is a sample generated from the "General Plotting" script after the results of the "Main Code" are obtained.

 <img width="566" alt="image" src="https://github.com/user-attachments/assets/054aa2b8-3b25-4bae-ad54-5762d806dc53" />